Speech on Importance of Family Values Free PDF Download

 It is what one sees in a family, they emulate even outside the daily dynamics in other relationships.
 There is a family outside of blood relations as well, the ones we choose.
 Our friends who become family also teach and add a great deal of value to our lives.
 The teachers who teach us and make us realize our purpose in life also become our family and their taught values are truly irreplaceable.

-Now even when joint family systems are no longer seen and more nuclear families are being created, the importance of teaching and practising good values will always remain intact.
+Now even when joint family systems are no longer seen and more nuclear families are being created, the importance of teaching and practicing good values will always remain intact.
 Even in a family of four, if love, joy, and togetherness are valued then that will be passed on along generations.

 We must remember that even if the world is against us, it is our family that will support us and lead us to new heights of understanding of ourselves.
-If we falter, the values we learned from our family must be taught a way to admit, apologize, and actually show changed behaviour.
+If we falter, the values we learned from our family must be taught a way to admit, apologize, and actually show changed behavior.

 Family is something that will be bound to us always and we must respect that whether we live far or near.
 And one is never alone in the world because of family.
 I thank my family, friends, and teachers for accepting me, teaching me so many things, and allowing me to learn from my mistakes.